CumulusNetworks/docs/content/cumulus-linux-512/System-Configuration/NVIDIA-User-Experience-NVUE/NVUE-API.md

 You can also provide `include` and `omit` parameters in a query to include or omit certain attributes in a response.

 {{%notice note%}}
 You cannot use both `view=` and `include` or `omit` parameters in the same API method.
-For example, `curl -u 'cumulus:NvidiaR0cks!' --insecure -X GET "https://127.0.0.1:8765/nvue_v1/vrf/default/router/rib/ipv4/route?include=/*/route-entry/*/protocol,/*/route-entry/*/nexthop-group-id,/*/route-entry/*/uptime&view=brief"` returns an error.
+For example, `curl -u 'cumulus:CumulusLinux!' --insecure -X GET "https://127.0.0.1:8765/nvue_v1/vrf/default/router/rib/ipv4/route?include=/*/route-entry/*/protocol,/*/route-entry/*/nexthop-group-id,/*/route-entry/*/uptime&view=brief"` returns an error.
 {{%/notice%}}

 The following example returns all the routes in the routing table and includes all attributes (the API request does not contain include or omit options):